asureshraja/EPollThreadPool/README.md

+# EPoll-ThreadPool
+implementation of threadpool with EPOLL

 To compile

-g++ queueapi.cpp -o queueapi.o -std=c++11 -c -fPIC -Wall

-g++ -shared -o libq.so queueapi.o

-gcc thpool.c -lq -lpthread -w
+gcc thmain.c threadpool.c -w -lpthread -g

-and to run ./a.out
+and to run the sample ./a.out